Triathlon on a shoestring

 Buy new or buy used?

 Used equipment in perfectly good condition can cost as low as 50%.
-Expensive equipment like road or triathlon bicycles are commonly bought used veterans and beginners alike.
+Expensive equipment like road or triathlon bicycles are commonly bought used by veterans and beginners alike.
 However, let that not spur you to buy everything used.
-Some gear like running shoes are best if bought new because of how they degrade.
+Some gear like running shoes are best if bought new because of short lifespan.

 Save money on swimming